hgsigner/gootstrap/README.md

 ===> Package created! cd remote_simple to access.
 ```

-Creating your own template is simple and can save you a lot of time if keep doing the same thing over and over again.
+Creating your own template is simple and can save you a lot of time if you keep doing the same thing over and over again.
 - - -
 For more info on TOML, be sure to check [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml)
 - - -